MicrosoftDocs/fabric-docs/docs/data-factory/create-data-workflows.md

 ### Step 4: Synchronize your GitHub Repository

-Specify the git repository you want to sync your Airflow project with.
+Specify the git repository you want to sync your Data workflows with.

 1. Click on 'Sync with Git' Card, you are navigated to 'File Storage'.